HelniseS/global-recipe/README.md

 ---

 ## Website Goals and Objectives
-- Provide a reliable CRUD interface backed by a relational database.
+- Provide full CRUD (Create, Read, Update, Delete) functionality for recipes backed by a relational database.
 - Meet accessibility guidelines (semantic HTML, ARIA where appropriate, colour contrast).
 - Use clean project structure, version control, and professional documentation.
 - Deploy to a cloud platform with DEBUG off and secrets protected.